Pursue Faith-rooted Community Transformation of Marginalized Urban Communities

-The Master of Arts in Transformational Urban Leadership (MATUL) is a unique community transformation program that prepares students to implement spiritual, socioeconomic, political, and environmental change throughout the world.
-Residence in or near marginalized urban communities enables students to combine living and learning in an integrated approach to leadership development, with a primary focus on improving opportunities for the urban poor.
-To focus engagement, MATUL students live and study in the global city of Los Angeles.
+The Master of Arts in Transformational Urban Leadership (MATUL) is a unique community transformation program that prepares you to facilitate spiritual, socioeconomic, political, and environmental change throughout the world.
+While in the program, you will reside in or near marginalized urban communities, enabling you to combine living and learning in an integrated approach to leadership development, while focusing on improving opportunities for marginalized populations.

 Learn more about our faculty.

 Engage in true learning alongside the marginalized.

 “As I travel around the world, I have opportunities to meet MATUL students and experience the ministries with which they are placed.
 They are high-caliber students working in dynamic urban ministries and fascinating neighborhoods.
 The people in the MATUL program understand that transformational learning around the complex issues of urban poverty does not occur primarily through lecture and reading; true learning about urban poverty must involve living and ministering alongside the marginalized.
 Living and serving in a marginalized community is the best classroom you will ever experience.
 The MATUL students I meet and the urban ministry organizations they are involved with are like double-edged swords, transforming the student as well as the communities in which they are living and working.
 Regardless of your life’s ultimate mission, spending two years learning from, serving with, and living among the urban marginalized will give you the depth, sensitivity, and Spirit empowerment you need.” – Scott A. Bessenecker, associate director for missions, InterVarsity Christian Fellowship; author, The New Friars: the Emerging Movement Serving the World’s Poor